 No escape.
 The unalterable, unutterable fact underwriting our existence.
 We avert our eyes every which way as long as we can.
 Until we can’t.
 Until the time comes to bear witness, to refuse to look away, to let the fact of another’s inevitable passing, or our own, stare us down, and lock our gaze.
 No escape.
 And all we can do is be there, fully present, in that moment, bearing witness.

 There’s a story about a Zen monk fleeing for his life, a tiger at his heels, chasing him over the edge of a cliff where he grabs hold of a branch.
 He dangles there just out of reach of the tiger’s jaws snapping at his head, while below him he sees another tiger half-climbing the cliff to snap at his feet.
 No escape.
 Just then he notices a fat juicy strawberry dangling from a nearby vine.
 He lets go with one hand to swing toward the strawberry where he plucks it loose and pops it into his mouth.
-“Oh, so delicious!” he sighs savoring its sweetness.
+“Oh, so delicious!”
+He sighs savoring its sweetness.

 What does it all mean?

 What do they have in common, the monk and the baby buffalo?
 One savoring life while death snaps at his heels, another’s life being saved from the grip of death.
 The saving and savoring of life.
-It’s a theme I turn to again in my writing.
+It’s a theme I turn to again and again in my writing.

 Perhaps our escape from life’s inevitable and terrifying end, like the monk’s, is by embracing life’s sweetness, savoring all it has to offer, living life in the oh-so-delicious present moment.